SmartThingsCommunity/smartthings-core-sdk/README.md

 * [schema](src/endpoint/schema.ts#L220) - CRUD operations for ST Schema connectors and installed instances, along with operations to list the devices owned by each installed instance.

+* [services](src/endpoint/services.ts#L499) - Operations to query for and subscribe to location service data, currently consisting of current weather conditions, weather forecast, and air quality data.

 * [subscriptions](src/endpoint/subscriptions.ts#L213) -- Operations for subscribing to events, for use in SmartApps and API Access apps.